Home

 Published on 17 Oct 2024

-• Medical emergencies: Unexpected illnesses or injuries that require medical attention.
+• Medical emergencies, such as illnesses or injuries that require treatment abroad

-• Trip cancellations: Reimbursement for prepaid, non-refundable trip expenses if you have to cancel for a covered reason.
+• Trip cancellations include reimbursement of prepaid, non‑refundable costs if you cancel for a covered reason

-• Lost or stolen belongings: Compensation for lost, stolen, or damaged luggage and personal items.
+• Lost or stolen belongings, including compensation for lost, stolen, or damaged luggage and personal items

 2. Protection against trip cancellations and interruptions